Wondering how technology affects the brain negatively?

 The terrible negative effects of technology on children

 Dr. Scott Becker is the Director of the Michigan State University Counseling Center.

 In his studies over the past 18 years, Dr. Becker has looked at the “impact of technology on neurological and psychosocial development”.
-He notes the following increases in mental health issues and suggests a possible correlation with the increase of technology, social media and video games:
+He notes the following increases in mental health issues and suggests a possible correlation with the increase in technology, social media, and video games:

 - Suicidal thoughts

 He goes on to say that “multiple studies have shown shrinkage of tissue volume (in the brain) in gray matter areas on internet/gaming addictions.”
 Dr. Becker also points out that the increase in technology addiction hits people of color more than it does the white communities.